Take a look at how to get the most out of folders and text documents when organising your projects.

 You can use specific book cover icons with different colors, icons for character or location information, light bulbs, clocks, thought bubbles, and much more.
 Want to use your own icons?
 Click Manage Custom Icons in the contextual menu, and drag files to the dialog.

 There's a lot more you can do with the Binder.
+For example, see Merge and Split Files in the Scrivener Binder to learn how to split and combine files.
 The Scrivener manual, which you can access by choosing Help > Scrivener Manual, goes into more detail about using the Binder in Chapter 6.3, Using the Binder.